-- 1. Conducting a housing assessment to identify the beneficiary's preferences related to housing (e.g., type, location, living alone or with someone else, accommodations needed, and other important preferences), and their needs for support to maintain housing, including: - a.
-Access to housing; - b.
-Meeting the terms of a lease; - c.
-Eviction prevention; - d.
-Budgeting for housing/living expenses; - e.
-Obtaining/accessing sources of income necessary for rent; - f.
-Home management; - g.
-Establishing credit; and - h.
-Understanding and meeting the obligations of tenancy as defined in the lease terms. - 2.
-Participating in the development of the POC and incorporating elements of the housing support plan; - 3.
-Developing an individualized housing stabilization service provider plan based upon the housing assessment that: - a.
-Includes short and long term measurable goals for each issue;
+- 1. Conducting a housing assessment to identify the beneficiary's preferences related to housing (e.g., type, location, living alone or with someone else, accommodations needed, and other important preferences), and his/her needs for support to maintain housing, including:

+- a.
+Access to housing;

+- b.
+Meeting the terms of a lease;

+- c.
+Eviction prevention;

+- d.
+Budgeting for housing/living expenses;

+- e.
+Obtaining/accessing sources of income necessary for rent;

+- f.
+Home management;

+- g.
+Establishing credit; and

+h.
+Understanding and meeting the obligations of tenancy as defined in the lease terms.